 The price of our securities may fluctuate significantly due to general market and economic conditions.
 An active trading market for our securities may not develop or, if developed, it may not be sustained.
 In addition, fluctuations in the price of our securities could contribute to the loss of all or part of your investment.
 Even if an active market for our securities develops and continues, the trading price of our securities could be volatile and subject to wide fluctuations in response to various factors, some of which are beyond our control.
-Any of the factors listed below could have a material adverse effect on an investment in our securities and our securities may trade at prices significantly below the price paid for them.
-In such circumstances, the trading price of our securities may not recover and may experience a further decline.
+Any of the factors listed below could have a material adverse effect on an investment in our securities may not recover and may experience a further decline.
 Factors affecting the trading price of our securities may include, but are not solely limited to, the risk factors identified herein.